How to Become a Solar Photovoltaic Installer

 Some large construction contractors provide training to new employees on their own.
 Workers learn basic PV safety and are given increasingly complex tasks as they prove their abilities.

-Although there are currently no apprenticeship programs for solar photovoltaic installers, a few workers learn PV installation through other occupational apprenticeship programs, such as electrician apprenticeships.
+Although there are currently no apprenticeship programs for solar photovoltaic installers, some learn PV installation through other occupational apprenticeship programs.
+Electrician and roofing apprentices and journey workers may complete photovoltaic-specific training modules.

 In most states, an electrician is fully qualified to connect PV systems to electric grids.
-They are also able to connect panels to battery sources.
+They are also able to connect panels to inverters and batteries.

 Customer-service skills.
 Residential panel installers must work in customers’ homes.
 As a result, workers must maintain professionalism and perform the work in a timely manner.